AI4Finance-Foundation/FinRL/docs/source/algorithms/Overview.rst

 •	QMIX, VDN; MADDPG, MAPPO, MATD3 for multi-agent environment

+2. Single or multiple agent environment

+•	DDPG, TD3, SAC, PPO, PPO (GAE),REDQ, DQN, DoubleDQN, D3QN, SAC for single agent environment
+•	QMIX, VDN; MADDPG, MAPPO, MATD3 for multi-agent environment

-2. Evolution line of DRL algorithms
+3. Evolution line of DRL algorithms

 DRL is always about coming up with state-of-the-art performance algorithms (DQN, DDPG, Policy Gradient, A2C, PPO, TD3, SAC, etc. the advantages and disadvantages for each algorithm, for example, if you think DQN < DDPG < TD3 < SAC)